DOSull/dosull.github.io/teaching/geog187-lectures.md

-Title: Geog 187 Geographic Information Analysis
+# Geog 187 Geographic Information Analysis
-Date: 05/04/18

 This is the timetable and lectures from the last iteration of this class, which I taught at Berkeley, from 2014-18.
 I have taught this material over many years, in various forms, and at various levels.
 It draws heavily on content from my book with Dave Unwin *Geographic Information Analysis*.
+You can access the slides in their web format [here](https://southosullivan.com/geog187/lectures) but there's a high probability of broken links and broken libraries.

 | *Week* | *Mon 9:30-10:30* | *Wed 9:30-10:30* |
 | ------ | ---------- | ---------- |